donna-marijne/raceday/README.md

 ## Bugs to fix

-- Clock continues after the end of the race
+- `stints` information is inconsistent with `pit`
+    - use stint number only and use `pit` data to determine the lap number of the next stint